crawl/qw/docs/debugging.md

 * `get_vars()`

   Get local tables that contain internal qw information.
-This returns the below tables in order:
+This returns the following tables in order:

   1. `qw`: qw state information.
 Currently most state resides in inaccessible local variables, but in the future these will all be moved into the `qw`